10 Inbound Marketing Tips for Mobile Apps

-With over a million apps available today and the growth accelerating, it’s natural for mobile app developers to look around for easy ways to stand out in the sea of apps.
+With over a million apps available today in both of the major app stores, it’s natural for companies with mobile apps to look around for easy ways to stand out in the sea of apps.
 While there are numerous paid channels for boosting downloads, it’s not always affordable or desirable to be spending money in order to generate momentum for your app.
 In fact, spending money to promote your app before you’ve determined that you’ve got a real success on your hands is an almost certain route to failure.

-A better approach to launching your mobile app and generating momentum is to utilize inbound marketing as a means of getting your first coverage and downloads.
-With companies like SEOMOZ and Hubspot raising awareness of the benefits of inbound marketing, more people than ever before understand that providing useful and relevant information for your target audience is one of the best ways to generate interest and awareness for your product.
+A better approach to launching your brand’s mobile app and generating momentum is to utilize a healthy mix of inbound marketing as a means of getting your first coverage and downloads.
+With companies like Moz and Hubspot raising awareness of the benefits of inbound marketing over the past several years, more people than ever before understand that providing useful and relevant information for your target audience is one of the best ways to generate interest and awareness for your product.

 1) Set yourself up on Social Media

-We’re always shocked to find an app developer who doesn’t have a Twitter or Facebook page for their app(s) (we’re on Twitter and Facebook btw).
-Regularly timed tweets, discussing progress on your product, making points about features and capabilities and highlighting interesting uses of your app are all easy to share on social media.
-When people share what you’re talking about and you grow your circle of influence you’re going to thank us.
+We’re always shocked when a company doesn’t have a Twitter or Facebook page for their app(s) (we’re on Twitter and Facebook btw).
+Regularly timed tweets, discussing progress on the product, making points about features and capabilities and highlighting interesting uses of your app are all easy to share on social media.
+For large brands with existing social presences, this might not require a separate app-focused handle, but we’ve seen companies be successful building a specific app-focused Twitter handle.

 2) Talk with your friends

-Inbound marketing isn’t just about online activities – at its core, inbound is the process of making sure that the right audience finds you.
-At the beginning of your app’s development, be sure to actually talk with your friends about the app.
+Inbound marketing isn’t just about online activities – at its core, inbound marketing is the process of making sure that the right audience finds you and your app.
+At the beginning of your app’s development, be sure to actually talk with your friends (and colleagues) about the app.
 Involve them in the testing and let them play with the app, on their own.
 If you can involve them in the process early on, they’ll be much more likely to help promote your launch and assist in the discovery of early adopters, because they’ll understand who should be using the app and why.

 3) Create a core destination to house your content and marketing efforts